-Service Response: Last year, we accepted and endorsed the interim harvest strategies for the Central, Eastern, and Western Management Units (73 FR 50678).
+Service Response: In 2008, we accepted and endorsed the interim harvest strategies for the Central, Eastern, and Western Management Units (73 FR 50678, August 27, 2008).
 As we stated then, the interim mourning dove harvest strategies are a step towards implementing the Mourning Dove National Strategic Harvest Plan (Plan) that was approved by all four Flyway Councils in 2003.
-The Plan represents a new, more informed means of decisionmaking for dove harvest management besides relying solely on traditional roadside counts of mourning doves as indicators of population trend.
+The Plan represents a new, more informed means of decision-making for dove harvest management besides relying solely on traditional roadside counts of mourning doves as indicators of population trend.
 However, recognizing that a more comprehensive, national approach would take time to develop, we requested the development of interim harvest strategies, by management unit, until the elements of the Plan can be fully implemented.
+In 2009, the interim harvest strategies were successfully employed and implemented in all three Management Units (74 FR 36870, July 24, 2009).

-In 2004, each management unit submitted its respective strategy, but the strategies used different datasets and different approaches or methods.
-After initial submittal and review in 2006, we requested that the strategies be revised, using similar, existing datasets among the management units along with similar decision-making criteria.
-In January 2008, we recommended that, following approval by the respective Flyway Councils in March, the strategies be submitted in 2008 for endorsement by the Service, with implementation for the 2009-10 hunting season.
-Thus, based on the new interim harvest strategies and current population status, we agree with the recommended selection of the "moderate" season frameworks for doves in the Eastern, Central, and Western Management Units.
+This year, based on the interim harvest strategies and current population status, we agree with the recommended selection of the "moderate" season frameworks for doves in the Eastern, Central, and Western Management Units.